 Lowering Your Risk of Getting Covid

-Let’s face it, if you’re among the Covid super-cautious, you don’t need to read what I’m going to write below.
-You’ve kept up to date and you already know it.
+Let’s face it, if you’re among the Covid super-cautious, you probably already know what I’m going to write below.
 And if you’re not willing to make any accommodations around Covid (no judgment, many people don’t), then you might skip on past this section.
 So if you’re still reading, I’m going to assume you want to hear about getting the most bang for your mitigation buck.
 You don’t want to wear a mask everywhere.
-You do want to know what you can do that will help lower your risk, while not feeling like you’re designing your entire vacation around Covid avoidance.
+You do want to know how lower your risk of catching Covid-19 at Disney World, while not feeling like you’re designing your entire vacation around Covid avoidance.
 Covid risk adds up, so even if you only take some of the suggestions below you’ll still be cutting down your probability of catching it.

 It’s important to know how COVID-19 spreads: through the air.
-That knowledge will help you evaluate which situations are the most high risk; every single tip below is aimed at one of two things:
+Every single tip below is aimed at one of two things:

 - Reducing your chance of being exposed to high levels of virus in the air